whelan-low/tp/docs/DeveloperGuide.md

 Step 4.
 Based on the prefixes, `DeleteModuleCommandParser` creates an `DeleteModuleCommand` object.
 Each command contains all the required prefixes and values to used to create the command object.

 Step 5. `LogicManager` calls `DeleteModuleCommand#execute()`, passing `Model` as an argument.
-This method deletes the module from the TAHelper system.
+This method retrieves the module to delete from the TAHelper system.
-Throughout the process, error handling (e.g checking for duplicate module code, making sure references passed are not null) is utilised to mitigate potential errors and ensure valid execution.
+Throughout the process, error handling (e.g making sure references passed are not null) is utilised to mitigate potential errors and ensure valid execution.

 Step 6.
 Finally, a `CommandResult` is created and the module is deleted from the TAHelper system.